RenaGao/RenaGao.github.io/source/_posts/Activity-1-paragraph.md

 ## Reflection on this short piece:

-- what there anything you learnt from doing this activity?
+- What there anything you learnt from doing this activity?
 - What did you find challenging about it/what easy?
 - What sort of language did you use?